ABSTRACT SUBMISSION IS CLOSED

 You can participate in the Young Researcher Best Poster Award by indicating only one poster where you are mentioned as first author.

-During the ICAR7 conference, posters will be evaluated by a scientific committee in terms of originality and quality of the research and presentation.
+During the ICAR7 conference, posters will be evaluated by participants of the ICAR7 in terms of originality and quality of research, clarity of poster and appearance quality.

 Winners will be announced during the ICAR7 conference and will receive the award certificate.

 The original article based on their winning poster will be also considered for publication in the Special Issue of Adoption Quarterly.

 If you have any question about the submission process, please do not hesitate to contact us.

 Information includes name, affiliation, and email address of all co-authors.
 When submitting the abstract, you have to choose one corresponding author and one (or max two) presenting author(s).
 Each presenting author may only make a maximum of two presentations!
 If you have more presentations, you can be the presenting author only for 2 presentations.

 Abstracts cannot exceed 250 words, must be submitted in English, and have to include the following information: title, introduction, aims, method, results, discussion, and implications.
 A reference list is not required.